Shannon Lee – Class of 2020

 Student Life at UCSB

 - What is campus life like for electrical engineering students?
 Most engineering students can usually be found studying in the library, working on projects with lab partners, or working on homework.
-There’s always groups of electrical engineering students together helping each other and learning from each other.
-There are also engineering organizations that students can join for networking with industry professionals, professors and other students.
+There are always groups of electrical engineering students together helping each other and learning from each other.
+There are also engineering organizations that students can join for networking with industry professionals, professors, and other students.

 - Describe the social scene in Isla Vista (IV).
 There are many engineering organizations on campus for ECE students to join.
 But besides that, there are many other social organizations for all students to be a part of outside of their classes.
 The community of IV is a place where students hang out after they finish their schoolwork.
-Off-campus, there are many great places for outdoor activities which can allow students to enjoy the nature and also get in some exercise and fun.
+Off-campus, there are many great places for outdoor activities which can allow students to enjoy nature and also get in some exercise and fun.

 What are your “big picture” plans/aspirations after graduation?
 In the future, I will be pursuing a Master’s degree at UCSB after I complete my Bachelor’s degree in the ECE BS/MS accelerated program.
-One of my greatest interests is working on fabrication of integrated circuits to help pioneer the newest electronic devices.
+One of my greatest interests is working on the fabrication of integrated circuits to help pioneer the newest electronic devices.
 With the preparation in my coursework, my goal is to enter into industry and become a design automation engineer at Intel.